-On a sunny day in late May, the Kimberton Whole Foods Marketing Team got the chance to visit Mompops, makers of all-natural, allergen-friendly ice pops based out of Kennett Square, PA.
+On a sunny day in the Summer of 2018, the Kimberton Whole Foods Marketing Team got the chance to visit Mompops, makers of all-natural, allergen-friendly ice pops based out of Kennett Square, PA.
 After touring the facility, learning about where they started and where they are going, and of course, eating some delicious pops, we are excited to share the story of this fantastic local company with you.

 Getting Their Start